shevaand/shevaand/README.md

 I'm currently looking for opportunities as a:

-- Junior Web Developer
+- Web Developer
-- Junior Frontend Developer
+- Frontend Developer
 - IT Support / Web-related position
 - Internship or entry-level developer